SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.7 - Add Action to Update Sales Order <a name="actionUpdateSalesOrder"></a>

+Now, you will add an Action to the Process to update the sales order.

 1. In the Process Builder, select **+** next to the Action and choose **Actions > Browse library**.